naslao/naslao.github.io/README.md

 FABLAB in MESCE
 ===============
   FABLAB is a 3D fabrication lab which is recently opened in our college.A FABLAB (fabrication laboratory) is a small-scale workshop offering  digital fabrication.
-  A fab lab is typically equipped with an array of flexible computer-controlled tools that cover several different length scales and various materials, with the aim to make "almost anything".This includes technology-enabled products generally perceived as limited to mass production.
+A fablab is typically equipped with an array of flexible computer-controlled tools that cover several different length scales and various materials, with the aim to make "almost anything".This includes technology-enabled products generally perceived as limited to mass production.

 History
 =======
   The FABLAB program was initiated to broadly explore how the content of information relates to its physical representation and how an under-served community can be powered by technology at the grassroots level.
 The program began as a collaboration between the Grassroots Invention Group and the Center for Bits and Atoms at the Media Lab in the Massachusetts Institute of Technology with a grant from the National Science Foundation (Washington, D.C.) in 2001.